 Prior to CNT, Peter was a systems manager at Sieben Energy Associates, Adjunct Faculty at the William Rainey Harper College, and post-doctoral researcher at Cornell University’s Laboratory for Nuclear Studies, and The Fermi National Accelerator Laboratory.
 Peter has a PhD in particle physics from Ohio State University.
 Email Peter

-Anne Evens serves as director of CNT Energy and leads programs including demand side management, energy research, multi-family energy efficiency, real-time pricing and regional energy and climate planning.
-Ms. Evens has been responsible for the development and oversight of an energy education program, a citywide energy efficiency retrofit program, and a plan to reduce energy consumption and emissions for Chicago neighborhoods.
+Anne Evens serves as chief executive officer of CNT affiliate Elevate Energy and leads programs including demand side management, energy research, multi-family energy efficiency, real-time pricing and regional energy and climate planning.
+Dr. Evens has been responsible for the development and oversight of an energy education program, a citywide energy efficiency retrofit program, and a plan to reduce energy consumption and emissions for Chicago neighborhoods.

 Anne also served as director of lead poisoning prevention in the Division of Environmental Health at the City of Chicago, where she administered energy efficiency, radon reduction and lead abatement programs with an annual budget of $8 million.